10 Signs Your Partner Is About to Dump You

 YOUR PARTNER GETS STRANGE ABOUT SEX.

 Changes in your sex life can signal that something isn’t quite right.
 “If you’re going to be dumped, the vibe of the relationship changes.
 Typically, your partner will start treating you more like a friend than a lover,” says dating and relationship coach Jonathan Bennett.
 “Sex becomes an infrequent duty, and your partner withdraws his or her general passion for the relationship.”
-However, more frequent sex and less time spent emotionally connecting can also be a sign that a breakup is coming, according to Julienne Derichs, LCPC.
-“If all you do when you see each other is have sex — no hanging out or going to a movie and dinner, just sex,” she says, then your partner may have downgraded you to merely a booty call.
+However, more frequent sex and less time spent emotionally connecting can also be a sign that a breakup is coming, according to couples counselor Julienne Derichs.
+“If all you do when you see each other is have sex — no hanging out or going to a movie and dinner, just sex,” she says, "then your partner may have downgraded you to merely a booty call."

 12 Bad Things That Happen to Your Health When You Stop Having Sex

 YOUR PARTNER ALWAYS KEEPS YOU GUESSING.